Advanced Class: 5.45 – 6.30 pm

 There is no longer a requirement to observe the one-way system through the building.

 Parents/guardians will still be asked NOT to remain in the building during class.
 Please wait for your child on White Lion Street to collect them afterwards.
 Please do not be late to collect your child.
 Parents/guardians will be welcome to join the Zoom session to observe the class and monitor their child.
 We will review this requirement, and this may change in the Autumn.

 5. During Class

 Please note that it is NOT mandatory to wear face coverings for exercise classes.
 If you wish your child to wear a face-covering, it is your responsibility to ensure that they know how to wear it correctly.
 Care should be taken not to touch the face if they need to adjust the covering.

-Class format and exercises will be modified during this period to minimise risk to attendees.
-These will take account of distancing, breathing and sweating as well as touching the floor with hands, etc. Please discuss these with the Instructor if you want further information.
+Class format and exercises have been modified during this period to minimise risk to attendees.
+These take account of distancing, breathing and sweating as well as touching the floor with hands, etc. Over the coming months, certain exercises will be reintroduced, within the guidelines set by our governing body.
+Please discuss these with the Instructor if you want further information.